This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-If your only contact with chickpeas has been adding them to a salad or occasionally eating hummus, then you’re missing out on some of the serious benefits of chickpea flour!
-Chickpea flour has all the same benefits of chickpeas nutrition, since it’s simply made using one ingredient: roasted (or sometimes raw) ground chickpeas.
+If your only contact with chickpeas (also called garbanzo beans) has been adding them to a salads or occasionally eating hummus, then you’re missing out on some of the serious benefits of chickpea flour.
+This type of flour has all the same benefits of chickpea nutrition, since it’s simply made using one ingredient: roasted (or sometimes raw) ground chickpeas.

 What Is Chickpea Flour?

-Eating more chickpeas and chickpea flour is a great way to increase your intake of fiber.
-And because they’re such a high source of fiber, many studies show that eating more chickpeas, and pretty much all types of legumes, can reduce the risk of coronary heart disease, obesity, diabetes and even some types of cancer.
+Eating more legumes is a great way to increase your intake of fiber.
+Because they’re such a high source of fiber, many studies show that eating more chickpeas, and pretty much all types of beans/legumes, can reduce the risk of coronary heart disease, obesity, type 2 diabetes and even some types of cancer.

-Chickpeas also offer a good array of vitamins and minerals.
-For example, they’re thought to have calcium and magnesium in an ideal ratio, a very high amount of folate — which is essential for a healthy pregnancy — good dose of energizing B vitamins like vitamin B6 and a decent amount of heart-healthy potassium.
+Garbanzo beans also offer a good array of vitamins and minerals and even some antioxidants, including phenolic compounds.
+They’re thought to have calcium and magnesium in an ideal ratio, a very high amount of folate — which is essential for a healthy pregnancy — a good dose of energizing B vitamins, like vitamin B6, and a decent amount of heart-healthy potassium.

 They even contain some of the powerful antioxidant mineral selenium, as well as iron and plenty of plant-based protein.
 Gluten-free diets are also becoming more popular, so you’ll love the addition of this flour to your pantry if you’ve recently decided to go gluten-free.